panda01/calendar/README.md

     input: 'MMMM D, YYYY',
 }
 ```
+###endDate
+Set this option to make the calendar accept two dates for a range

 ###appendToBody
 append the popup to the body instead of the parent of the selected input